 Commit, commit & commit.

 For example, if you start a cafe business and grow it to a successful brand, you can’t directly expand it to new offerings without a proper plan.
-You should make a practical plan, involve your team, and stay motivated even if you experience an initial drop in the customers.
+You should make a practical plan, involve your team, and stay motivated even if you experience an initial drop in customers.

 How to stay committed?